Hey, have you seen the headlines, the headlines of the cable cable news network, Chiron or graphic slugs?

 Look at Ray Donovan.

-He was indicted by uh who was who the one of the Well, Casper Weinberger was indicted uh by a special prosecutor, I forget this loco weed's name, uh, but he was indicted right before the 1992 re-election of George George Bush 41.
+I forget this local weed's name, but he was indicted right before the 1992 reelection of George Bush 41.

 There was nothing to it.

-And Ray Donovan was acquitted by a jury uh after being indicted by an independent counsel, acquitted in like five hours or something.
+And Ray Donovan was acquitted by a jury after being indicted by an independent counsel, acquitted in like five hours or something.

-He came out of there saying, Where do I go to get my reputation back?
+He came out of there saying, where do I go to get my reputation back?

-And that will be the video for the rest of his life that the media will use when talking about Tom Delay.
+And that will be the video for the rest of his life that the media will use when talking about Tom DeLay, even after he beats the charge and even after he retains his leadership in Congress.

-He'll be referred to as the accused Tom Delay.
+He'll be referred to as the accused, Tom DeLay.

-Tom DeLay accused of ethics violations and corruption by a prosecutor in Texas, and there will be his mugshot.
+Tom DeLay accused of ethics violations and corruption by a prosecutor in Texas.

-That's that's what they want.
+And that's what they want.

 I'll bet you this doesn't go.

-Now they're gonna schedule a trial, they want to schedule one for 90 days, but I wouldn't be surprised if there's not a trial.
+They want to schedule one for 90 days, but I wouldn't be surprised if there's not a trial.

-I wouldn't be surprised if something happens and all this gets tossed at some point, because there's nothing here.
+I wouldn't be surprised if something happens and all this gets tossed at some point because there's nothing here.

 That's what this is about.

-There there isn't much.
+There isn't much.

 Only the judge, only the jury can tell the prosecutor to go to hell.

-With a verdict uh of uh not guilty.
+With a verdict of not guilty.

-A quick time out.
+A quick timeout.

 We'll be back.